Why are trucks so expensive whether purchased new or used? We break down the reasons to help you make an informed buying decision.

 Thanks to turbocharging and fuel-injection, many mainstream models now get by with smaller, fuel-efficient engines without sacrificing power.
 Some also offer diesel engines, an expensive but fuel-efficient powertrain that was once exclusive to heavy-duty pickups.

-Hybrid pickup trucks have also been making a comeback ever since the Chevrolet Silverado hybrid was discontinued in the 2000s, with the Ford F150 and Maverick hybrids, as well as the upcoming Toyota Tundra hybrid, serving as noteworthy examples.
+Hybrid pickup trucks have also been making a comeback ever since the Chevrolet Silverado hybrid was discontinued in the 2000s, with the Ford F150 and Maverick hybrids, as well as the new Toyota Tundra hybrid, serving as noteworthy examples.

 If you never want to worry about fuel efficiency, consider getting an electric pickup truck.
 Just be prepared to pay a premium form considering they require bigger batteries and motors than the average electric vehicle.